On the Cut Locus of Submanifolds of a Finsler Manifold: Main Results

-exists, and equals $2 \ell g_{\dot\gamma(\ell)}(\dot\gamma(\ell), X)$.
-A careful examination of the proof of \autoref{lemma:geometricFirstVariation}, reveals that $f$ fails to be differentiable at points of $\mathrm{Se}(N)$ precisely along those directions which is the terminal velocity of some $N$-segment.
+Thus, $f$ is differentiable from the left at $q$.
+The backward version of \autoref{lemma:geometricFirstVariation} \cite[Proposition 2.3]{SaTa16} then gives that $f$ is differentiable from the right as well.
+Consequently, $f$ is differentiable at $q$ with differential $df(X) = 2 \ell g_{\dot \gamma(\ell)}\left( \dot \gamma(\ell), X \right)$.
+A careful examination of the proof of \autoref{lemma:geometricFirstVariation} (and its backward version) from \cite{SaTa16}, reveals that $f$ fails to be differentiable at points of $\mathrm{Se}(N)$ precisely along those directions which is the terminal velocity of some $N$-segment.
 This concludes the proof. \end{proof}